Last visit: May 21, 2023

 - There are some obstructed view seats: fans sitting in Section 135/235 in right field can’t see left or center field.
 Overhangs can be an issue in some sections as well.

-- It lacks any truly “wow” feature: despite the effort by the Angels to spruce the place up, it still feels like the bland mid-century structure that it ultimately is
+- It lacks any truly “wow” feature: despite the effort by the Angels to spruce the place up, the park still feels like the bland mid-century structure that it ultimately is

 It’s a workmanlike facility in a market that I suspect has a higher bar.
-And is one of the reasons why they’re talking about a new stadium and/or major renovations for 2025.
+And is one of the reasons why they’re talking about a new stadium and/or major renovations.

 Some may find this rating low.
 But I find the food selection in the park, with few exceptions, to be just OK, not fantastic.
 It’s more like a typical food court than a ballpark.

-You can get Jersey Mike’s subs, Wetzel’s pretzels, Oggi pizza and Bamboo Bowls.
+You can get Jersey Mike’s subs, Wetzel’s pretzels, and Oggi pizza.
 There seems to be a chicken tenders stand every few sections.
 Helmet nachos are popular.
-The Oke Poke adds a little Hawaiian flare.
+The açai bowl was a neat SoCal touch.
+There’s a fish and chips stand (though I can’t vouch).
 And I think it’s an OC law that every kid at an Angels game gets an ice cream.
-The food in the hard-to-find but open-to-the-public Brewing X lounge is pretty good.
+The food in the hard-to-find but open-to-the-public Brewery X lounge is pretty good.
 But overall, it’s all fairly standard fare.

 My personal fave: Chronic Tacos Carne Asada burrito.
 Good eats from a local fave.
 Go early to beat the lines.

 The Southern California beer scene rocks.
 In fairness, San Diego has been doing great things for a while, but LA has caught on, though most of the good stuff here tends to be more San Diego than LA.
-You may have to wade past a few Modelo stands, but you can find stuff from Stone, Karl Strauss, Modern Times, Coronado Brewing, and Hangar 24.
-Former independents Golden Road, Firestone Walker and Ballast Point also pour freely.
+You may have to wade past a few Modelo stands, but you can find stuff from Brewery X, Stone, Karl Strauss, and Coronado Brewing.
+Former independent Golden Road also pours freely.